KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 **NOTE:** *Remember your **profile-directory** and **user-data-dir** after you've created the new chrome browser instance*

-To check for `profile-directory` and `user-data-dir` in your new instance, goto `chrome://version/`
+To check for `profile-directory` and `user-data-dir` on your new instance, goto `chrome://version/`

   - Login into [WhatsApp Web] and make sure it is completely synced with your phone (Loading messages).
-  - Download [ChromeDriver] that is of the same version as your Chrome browser. goto `chrome://version/` to check your Chrome Version.
+  - Download [ChromeDriver] that is of the same version as your Chrome browser.
+Navigate to `chrome://version/` to check your Chrome Version.
   - Extract chromedriver from the zip into this folder `assest/driver`
   - Afterwards, ensure all required in the `config.py` are provided (PHONE_ID, CONTACTS and TOKEN).
 See [WhatsApp Business Cloud API Dashboard] for your infomations.
   > **REMEMBER** THE GENERATED TOKEN EXPIRES EVERY 24HOURS.